 You’ve probably heard organic reach on Facebook is dead.
 Facebook makes money from advertisers.
 So, naturally, they want businesses to run ads.
-And, rumor has it, Facebook killed organic reach so that there’d be more food for their paid ads.
+Rumor has it that Facebook killed organic reach so that there’d be more food for their paid ads.

 But this is only partially true.
 Yes, Facebook curtailed the reach you get from standard posts.
 But, they added new ways for users to take advantage of organic reach: Facebook Live and Facebook Stories.

-The good news is these formats get preference from Facebook’s algorithm.
-Therefore, their organic reach is very good.
+The good news is that Facebook’s algorithm favors these formats, so their organic reach is very good.
 The bad news is that somebody needs to get in front of the camera–without much of a script–to use Facebook Live and Stories.

-So, if you’re camera shy, or you struggle to make videos without scripted dialogue, you may want to tap a more spontaneous member of your team to be the face of your brand.
+So, if you’re camera shy or struggle to make videos without scripted dialogue, you may want to tap a more spontaneous team member to be the face of your brand.

 Facebook Live and Facebook Stories: What Are They, Anyway?

 To start, both formats work well if you have a visually striking product.
 For example, Live and Stories are great for tourism and hospitality businesses.
-Since you’re selling an experience, it’s easy to show that in a video without awkward product placement.
+Since you’re selling an experience, showing that in a video without awkward product placement is easy.

 You have to shoot your videos somewhere.
-Why not do it in a hotel or at an awesome tourism destination?
-That way your product is always on display.
-But, even without a visually appealing product, both Facebook Live and Stories can be very powerful.
+Why not do it in a hotel or at an awesome tourist destination?
+That way, your product is always on display.
+But, even without a visually appealing product, Facebook Live and Stories can be very powerful.

-Facebook Live is a live video broadcast that people watch in the Facebook app.
+Facebook Live is a live video broadcast in the Facebook app.
 People can like and comment on your live video, and you can respond to comments and viewers in real time.
-It creates an opportunity for real conversation with your viewers.
+This creates an opportunity for a real conversation with your viewers.

 How Much More Reach Do Facebook Live and Facebook Stories Get?